ardubs/goggles/README.md

-# goggles
+# twitter goggles
-twitter exploration script, written in python
+see twitter as someone else sees it, by picking someone you follow at random and creating a list populated with everyone they follow.

 ### installation
 requirements: python 2.7x, tweepy, json, valid twitter API credentials